maxine-red/alex_study/README.md

 present.

 Please then execute `$ psql -f sql/alex.sql alex` to populate the database.

+The needed SQL file can be downloaded under https://mootech.eu/sql/alex.sql.

 You can reset everything by simply running the above command again.
 It also contains a lot of data, so execution might take some time.